Watch this short video to get an overview of some of the important things you need to know about driving in New Zealand.

 There's a few things that you may not be used to when driving in New Zealand.
 For example:

 - we drive on the left side of the road

-- using a hand-held mobile phone while driving is illegal
+- using a hand-held mobile phone or operating a GPS while driving is illegal

 Make sure you understand the rules before you start driving.
 You should: